 I mean, it’s cooked in cauldrons…

-Much of the food in Riga descends from its German influence so expect lots of sausage, potatoes and sauerkraut.
+Much of the Latvian food in Riga descends from its German influence so expect a lot of warming and hearty ingredients such as sausage, potatoes and sauerkraut.

 Speķa Pīrāgi (Bacon Turnovers)

 One of the most common snacks you will find all over Latvia is Speķa Pīrāgi, or small bacon and onion rolls.
 They are cheap, delicious and well worth a try!
-Most cafes, street food stalls and the Central Market will have them.
+Most cafes, street food stalls and the Central Market will have them so make sure to pick one up during your stay in Riga.